MaikelsoftTrading/signal-trading-examples/README.md

 signal performance in real-time.

 ## Framework design
-The framework is built with .NET 5.0 on top of 64-bit native C libraries.
+The framework is built with .NET 5.0 on top of 64-bit native C libraries (Windows, Linux).
 It exposes only pure functions and immutable types.
 You will notice that most of these types are implemented as structs because of C#/C interopability.

 ## Limitations